Billaferd/QuantumNexus/Rules.md

 - Sequential Turns: Players take turns within each phase, such as Deployment or Command.
 - Determining the First Player: Players compare the Command Point (CP) values of the top cards of their decks to start the game.
 The player with the lowest CP value decides who goes first.
 Players draw additional cards in case of a tie until the tie is broken.
 - Completing Actions: Players complete their actions within a phase, such as deploying cards in the Deployment Phase.
 The player who performs the fewest actions becomes the first player in the next phase.
 - Resolving Ties: If multiple players have the same number of actions in a phase, the player with the lowest CP value for that turn becomes the first player in the next phase.
-If CP values are still tied, the next player to act among those tied are selected.
+If CP values are still tied, the next player to act among those tied is selected.

 This turn structure ensures that each player has a chance to act in a fair and organized manner within each phase of the game.